trustoverip/tswg-acdc-specification/spec/spec.md

 |ba| list of backers to add (ordered backer set) | |
 |br| list of backers to remove (ordered backer set) | |

+The value value of several fields either is or includes a SAID.
+The SAID protocol is defined in the CESR specification.

+`i` or `ri`  registry identifier field is self-addressing wrt the registry inception event `i` credential identifier is self-addressing wrt to the credential itself.

+Either of these fields can be namespaced using DID syntax.
+In this case the identifier, `i` or `ri` field value is the method-specific identifier of the full DID (See {{DID}} protocol).
+For informational purposes, the fully qualified DID can be included as an attachment to the TEL events.

+`ii` issuer identifier is the controller's identifier prefix (AID)

+The value of one of the fields is or includes an AID.
+(Can `ii` be a DID?)
+In this case, the Issuer Identifer, `ii` field value is the method-specific identifier of the full DID (See {{DID}} protocol).
+For informational purposes, the fully qualified DID can be included as an attachment to the TEL events.

+The list of backers needed to sign each VC TEL event is maintained by the Registry TEL.
+Since that list can change over time with the `vrt` management events listed above, the non-simple credential events (`bis`, `brv`) must be anchored to the event in the Registry TEL at the point when the Credential event.
+This way, the backer signatures can be indexed into the proper list of backers at the time of issuance or revocation.

 ##### Configuration

 The simplest (and most common) case for Registries relies on the witnesses of the controlling KEL and their receipts of